felri/blackjack-backend/README.md

 - The dealer will then play their turn based on the game's logic.

 - At the end of each round, the winner or result (e.g., a tie) is displayed.

+# How to Run Tests

+- yarn test or npm run test